qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

 .. note::

     This is an experimental feature.
+You should use the ``trunk`` version of qooxdoo mobile and this documentation.

 This is an introduction into qooxdoo's experimental mobile framework. qooxdoo mobile provides a optimized widget set to build applications for mobile devices.